-Cylindrical, tapering towards the apex, covered with woolly scales that are initially white, then greyish with age, often with blue stains at the base
+Cylindrical, tapering towards the apex, covered with woolly scales that are initially white, then greyish with age, often with blue green stains at the base

 This species was first described as recently as 1991.
 The brown capped Leccinum species which grow in association with birch are a difficult group, which underwent significant revisions as a result of DNA studies.
 See also Leccinum scabrum, Leccinum holopus and Leccinum schistophilum.

 Note the blue green stains at the base.
 1 October 2020 Hampshire.
 Photograph copyright Leif Goodwin